Random Testing

 Also, if the owner is also a driver, you are required to select a C/TPA in the FMCSA Clearinghouse.

-As part of the Return To Duty Process, the Substance Abuse Professional (SAP) requires provides Follow-Up testing plan which may last up to 5 years.
-At a minimum, there must be at least six tests within the first 12 months of the employee’s return to safety-sensitive functions.
+As part of the Return-To-Duty process, the Substance Abuse Professional (SAP) creates and provides a Follow-Up testing plan.
+This plan may extend up to 5 years, depending on the employee’s situation.
+The SAP requires a minimum of six tests within the first 12 months after the employee returns to safety-sensitive duties.

 DOT regulations do not address who is responsible for paying for SAP services.
 The employers substance abuse policy may (should)( provide guidance for determining who pays.
 Many employers pass the costs associated with the Return-to-Duty process to the employee.
 And some employers choose to cover these costs.

-You must be enrolled in a DOT FMCSA drug and alcohol testing consortium and must have a negative pre-employment drug test.
+You must enroll in a DOT FMCSA drug and alcohol testing consortium.
+You also need a negative pre-employment drug test.

-If you fail or refuse a DOT drug or alcohol test, you must complete the Return to Duty Process with the help of a third party.
-When this happens with an InOut Labs client, we offer them a RTD management package.
+If you fail or refuse a DOT drug or alcohol test, you must complete the Return to Duty Process.
+A third party must oversee this process.
+InOut Labs offers a RTD management package for its clients.

 The regulations require that every driver receive a policy meeting specific requirements.
 The regulations also require that employers obtain a receipt signed by the driver to verify that he has received the drug and alcohol program requirements.
 These rules apply to all employers, even owner-operators.
 [49 CFR Part 382.601].

-If the driver has been selected for a Random test, and you do not want to wait for him or her to return to your area so that he or she can get a CCF, we can still get the testing completed.
+If the driver has been selected for a driver drug testing Random test, and you do not want to wait for him or her to return to your area to get a CCF, we can still complete the driver drug testing.
 For most tests, you can order the test electronically via drugtest.inoutlabs.com.

 See How to Order a Drug Test for more detailed information.